svgmaster/OpenAIApi/README.md

 When build your solution for Windows don't forget to add this library "Ws2_32.lib" "Wldap32.lib" "Crypt32.lib" to linker [See here](https://stackoverflow.com/questions/4176503/unresolved-symbols-when-linking-a-program-using-libcurl) for details.

+In this example ( and library ) we use std:future, for more information [See here](https://cplusplus.com/reference/future/future/)

 ```cpp
 #include <iostream>